Underage Dui Attorney Orange County

 Minors who have not yet received their driver’s license won’t be granted one until one year has lapsed.
 Repeat offenders face higher fines and penalties.
 Minors may also be ordered to participate in a youth visitation program.

-If you are facing DUI charges for California Penal Code Section 23152 or 23140 as a minor, the DUI defense attorneys at At the Law Offices of Randy Collins can help you.
+If you are facing DUI charges for California Penal Code Section 23152 or 23140 as a minor, the Orange County underage DUI attorneys at At the Law Offices of Randy Collins can help you.
 We will bring superior legal experience to aid you in this challenging time.
-Call us today at (844) 285-9559 and you will receive a free consultation from an experienced legal professional.

 Are you an adult who accidentally hurt someone while driving under the influence?
 Click on VC 23153 for DUI with injury info.